 About the Order of Saint Helena

-The mission of the Order of Saint Helena (Episcopal) is to show forth Christ through a life of monastic prayer, hospitality and service.
+The mission of the Order of Saint Helena (Episcopal) is to show forth the love of Christ through a monastic life of prayer, hospitality, and service.

-* Prayer: We celebrate the Holy Eucharist and pray the Divine Office daily.
-We practice individual prayer, intercession and meditation.
+* Prayer: We celebrate the Holy Eucharist and pray the Daily Office together.
+We practice individual prayer, intercession, and meditation.

-* Hospitality: We offer an oasis of welcome for visitors, both individuals and groups.
+* Hospitality: We offer an oasis of welcome for our guests, both individuals and groups.

 * Service: We minister and serve where our gifts meet the world’s needs.

-* Tradition and Innovation: We are women living communally under a vow of monastic poverty, celibate chastity and obedience to God.
+* Tradition and Innovation: We are women living communally under a vow of monastic poverty, celibate chastity and obedience to God discerned through the common mind of the community.
 From Benedictine roots, we discern new ways to interpret traditional monasticism, striving to grow in diversity and inclusivity.

 * Poverty may be understood as having no possessions of one’s own, but living in simplicity and thankfulness, holding all goods in common and being willing to share what we have.
 It is reverence for the integrity of creation, caring for God’s world and refusing to exploit or misuse the gifts God has given us.

-* Obedience may be understood as being open to hearing the will of God not only in one’s own prayer, but also in the insights of others and in the common mind of the community.
-Obedience includes both the willingness to listen and to share with others what is heard.
+* Obedience may be understood as being open to hearing the will of God not only in one’s own prayer but also in the insights of others and in the common mind of the community.
 It is reverence for the integrity of oneself, especially as lived out in relationship to God and within the community.

-We are governed by a Leadership Council of three sisters and a Board of Directors.
 We are connected to The Episcopal Church through our Bishop Visitor, who is elected by our sisters.
 Our current Bishop Visitor is The Rt.
-Rev. J. Neal Alexander, Dean of The School of Theology, University of the South at Sewanee TN.
+Rev. Carlye Hughes, Bishop of the Diocese of Newark NJ.